szz-dvl/JSLoader/README.md

 ## Creating Scripts

 Scripts are written as usual in javascript.
 There is an API that will be explained in future releases, those willing to use it may refer to [content_api.js](https://github.com/szz-dvl/JSLoader/blob/master/bg/content_api.js).
+If the extensioon is installed Please look for the button "Load Examples" in the preferences page (Alt + Shift + Q), where you will find a complete set of exampls for the API provided.

 ## Built With